The Painted Veil (2006 film): Critical reception

 "Present scripter Ron Nyswaner makes some solid fundamental decisions, beginning with the telescoping down to the barest minimum the London-set opening...All the same, the film is still dominated by the stuffy, repressed personality of Fane, whose emotional stonewalling of his wife produces a stifling of Kitty's naturally more vivacious, if common, personality.
 Despite the extremes of human experience on view, there is a certain blandness to them as they play out, a sensation matched by the eye-catching but picture-postcard-like presentation of the settings...Even the ultra-capable Norton and Watts aren't fully able to galvanize viewer interest in their narrowly self-absorbed characters."

 Accolades

 Composer Alexandre Desplat won the 2006 Golden Globe Award for Best Original Score.
 Desplat also won an award for Best Original Score from the Los Angeles Film Critics Association for both The Painted Veil and The Queen (2006).

 Ron Nyswaner won the National Board of Review Award for Best Adapted Screenplay and was nominated for the Independent Spirit Award for Best Screenplay but lost to Jason Reitman for Thank You for Smoking.

 Edward Norton was nominated for the Independent Spirit Award for Best Male Lead.
 The San Diego Film Critics Society honored Norton for his work in this movie, The Illusionist, and Down in the Valley.

 The London Film Critics' Circle nominated Toby Jones as Best British Supporting Actor of the Year.

+Legacy

+In 2024, while promoting Feud: Capote vs. the Swans, Naomi Watts was asked to name her most underrated film and chose The Painted Veil, saying "I thought it was a really lovely film—that nobody saw.
+It just sort of went by."